Introduction

 to help build lean muscle.
 In addition, consider adding resistance bands or dumbbells to increase the intensity of your workouts.
 Remember, muscle tissue burns more calories than fat, and it plays a vital role in maintaining a healthy metabolism as we age.

-To support muscle repair and growth, aim for 20 to 30 grams of protein per meal.
-You’re not alone in this journey; committing to 90 days of strength training can lead to noticeable results, boosting your motivation along the way.
+To support muscle growth, aim for 20 to 30 grams of protein.
+You’re not alone in this journey; committing to 90 days of consistent training can lead to noticeable results, boosting your motivation along the way.
 Furthermore, the Department of Health and Human Services recommends at least:

 - 150 minutes of moderate aerobic activity